-This post gives an in-depth look into the Mindful Math Curriculum for First Grade.
+This post gives an in-depth look into the Mindful Math Curriculums available for First Grade and Kindergarten.
 It will detail what it includes, how to use it, and answer questions.
 There are free resources to download and try today and to support your program.

 What is Mindful Math?

-Mindful Math is a COMPLETE, comprehensive math curriculum for first grade.
-It includes 10 units with 10+ lessons each to teach the concepts and standards first graders need to learn.
-Every unit is jam-packed, mind-focused math curriculum that provides teachers with EVERYTHING they need to teach first grade math with no need to supplement from other sources.
+Mindful Math is a COMPLETE, comprehensive math curriculum for first grade and Kindergarten.
+It includes 10 units with 10+ lessons each to teach the concepts and standards children need to learn.
+Every unit is jam-packed, mind-focused math curriculum that provides teachers with EVERYTHING they need to teach math with no need to supplement from other sources.

 The Mindful Math curriculum incorporates focused math learning opportunities and many components within each unit.
 The activities are hands-on and minds-on, meaning students are actively working on math and engaging their minds.